kusoroadeolu/EventDrop/ARCHITECTURE.md

 5. **Session-based auth** - No account friction, still provides role separation
 6. **Batch quota validation** - Fixes race condition without maintaining separate Redis counters

-## Future Optimizations(UX Based)
-- PWA features (coming soon)
-- Diff-based SSE (only if scale demands it)
-- Backdoor keys for owners to reclaim rooms and password protected rooms(will do this who knows when lol) Built this primarily for personal use but designed it to handle multiple users at a small scale.
+Built this primarily for personal use but designed it to handle multiple users at a small scale.
 The architecture prioritizes reliability and simplicity over optimization - will add complexity only when usage demands it.